-By 2040, the region will be home to over 630,000 people - nearly 40 percent more people than live in the area today.2 This translates to a need for almost 75,000 additional housing units dispersed throughout the five counties.
+By 2040, the region will be home to over 630,000 people - nearly 40 percent more people than live in the area today.
+This translates to a need for almost 75,000 additional housing units dispersed throughout the five counties.
 The majority of this growth will occur in Buncombe and Henderson counties, with a smaller percentage of the new housing development in Haywood, Transylvania, and Madison counties.

 Affordability is defined as a household being able to spend 30 percent or less of their income on housing, which includes the cost of the home and utilities.
 According to the 2010 Census, nearly 10 percent of the region's population, approximately 17,000 households, is unable to find affordable housing.
 Western North Carolina also attracts a robust second home/resort community.
 While there are no definitive statistics provided in terms of seasonal household data, there are an estimated 16,000 vacation homes that are only used seasonally (8% of total housing supply).
 This market is important to the economy.
-However, it has pulled resources away from the development and construction of primary residences, particularly those at lower price points which are more challenging to build profitably due to the unique constraints of the mountain region.
+However, as low to mid value homes are purchased as second homes, it contributes to fewer homes available as primary residencies for affordable and workforce incomes.
+Construction of primary residences at lower price points are also more challenging to build profitably due to the unique constraints of the mountain region.